+104.22, 104.23).
-A. Clearances, Reach Ranges, and Ground Space

-Do the institution's clearances, reach ranges, and ground space comply with applicable accessibility standards, including floor or ground surfaces, changes in level, turning space for wheelchairs, knee and toe clearance, dimensions for protruding objects, and accessibility of operable parts?
+A. Clearances, Reach Ranges, and Ground Space Do the institution's clearances, reach ranges, and ground space comply with 2010 ADA Standards for Accessible Design, including floor or ground surfaces, changes in level, turning space for wheelchairs, knee and toe clearance, dimensions for protruding objects, and accessibility of operable parts?

-🗌 Yes 🗌 No
+☐ Yes ☐ No

-B. Accessible Routes, General Site Elements, and Building Elements

-Do the institution's accessible routes, general site elements, and related building elements comply with applicable accessibility standards, including walking surfaces; doors, doorways, and gates; ramps and curb ramps; elevators; and platform lifts; parking spaces; passenger loading zones; stairways; and handrails?
+B. Accessible Routes, General Site Elements, and Building Elements Do the institution's accessible routes, general site elements, and related building elements comply with 2010 ADA Standards for Accessible Design, including walking surfaces; doors, doorways, and gates; ramps and curb ramps; elevators; and platform lifts; parking spaces; passenger loading zones; stairways; and handrails?

+☐ Yes ☐ No
-C. Plumbing Elements and Facilities

-Do the institution's plumbing elements and facilities comply with applicable accessibility standards, including drinking fountains; toilets, toilet compartments, and bathing rooms; urinals; lavatories and sinks; bathtubs and shower compartments; grab bars; seats; and washing machines and clothes dryers?
+C. Plumbing Elements and Facilities Do the institution's plumbing elements and facilities comply with 2010 ADA Standards for Accessible Design, including drinking fountains; toilets, toilet compartments, and bathing rooms; urinals; lavatories and sinks; bathtubs and shower compartments; grab bars; seats; and washing machines and clothes dryers?

+☐ Yes ☐ No
-D. Communications Elements and Features

-Do the institution's communications elements and features comply with applicable accessibility standards, including fire alarm systems, signs, telephones, detectable warnings, assistive listening systems, ATM and fare machines, and two-way communication systems?
+D. Communications Elements and Features Do the institution's communications elements and features comply with 2010 ADA Standards for Accessible Design, including fire alarm systems, signs, telephones, detectable warnings, assistive listening systems, ATM and fare machines, and two-way communication systems?

+☐ Yes ☐ No
-E. Special Rooms, Spaces, and Built-In Elements

-Do the institution's special rooms, spaces, and elements comply with applicable accessibility standards, including auditoria wheelchair spaces, companions seats, and designated aisle seats; dressing and locker rooms; kitchens and kitchenettes; residential dwelling units; campus transportation services; dining and work surfaces; and check-out aisles and sales/service counters?
+E. Special Rooms, Spaces, and Built-In Elements Do the institution's special rooms, spaces, and elements comply with 2010 ADA Standards for Accessible Design, including auditoria wheelchair spaces, companion seats, and designated aisle seats; dressing and locker rooms; kitchens and kitchenettes; residential dwelling units; campus transportation services; dining and work surfaces; and check-out aisles and sales/service counters?

-F. Recreation Facilities
+☐ Yes ☐ No

-Do recreation facilities used by the institution's students comply with applicable accessibility standards, including gyms and exercise machines/equipment; and swimming pools, wading pools, and spas or sauna rooms?

-If the institution has answered No to any question above, explain in detail below and describe steps being taken to bring the feature, area, element, or facility into compliance.
-Add additional pages if needed.
+E. Recreation Facilities Do recreation facilities used by the institution's students comply with 2010 ADA Standards for Accessible Design, including gyms and exercise machines/equipment; and swimming pools, wading pools, and spas or sauna rooms?
+Yes No If the institution has answered No to any question above, explain in detail below and describe steps being taken to bring the feature, area, element, or facility into compliance.
 Areas of identified noncompliance and steps taken: